pvalderas/ml-microservice-composition-evolution/README.md

 # Microservice composition evolution suported by Machine Learning

-This repositry contains the artifacts developed to integrate machine learning tehcniques into the [software infrastructure](https://github.com/pvalderas/microservices-composition-infrastructure) developed to support the composition of microservices.
+This repositry contains the artifacts developed to integrate machine learning techniques into the [software infrastructure](https://github.com/pvalderas/microservices-composition-infrastructure) developed to support the composition of microservices.

 You can find here the following: